Asa Hutchinson says he has qualified for the Republican debate – KION546

 They are also expected to sign a loyalty pledge expressing their commitment to unite and back the eventual Republican nominee, regardless of who that is.

-Hutchinson, a vocal critic of GOP frontrunner and former President Donald Trump, has pushed back against the pledge, saying he did not think it should be a requirement to participate in the debates.
-But he told Hunt on Sunday that he will sign it, saying that he’s “confident that Donald Trump’s not going to be the nominee.”
+A campaign spokesperson told CNN later Sunday that Hutchinson has signed the pledge.
+A vocal critic of GOP front-runner and former President Donald Trump, Hutchinson had pushed back against the pledge, saying he did not think it should be a requirement to participate in the debates.
+But he told Hunt on Sunday that he would sign it, saying that he’s “confident that Donald Trump’s not going to be the nominee.”

 Hutchinson also said he expects the debate to be “even more important without Donald Trump on the stage because this is the first time voters are going to be able to contrast the candidates and their positions.”